Teen sought in broad daylight sex assault of 13-year-old girl

 Investigators said he struck around noon on September 6 in the 13000 of Cardella Place.

-According to police, he grabbed a 13-year-old girl who had just gotten off a school bus following early dismissal from school because of the heat that day.
+According to police, he grabbed a 13-year-old girl who had just gotten off a school bus near Bustleton Avenue and Byberry Road following early dismissal from school because of the heat that day.

 "He approached her from behind, grabs her around the mouth and tells her he'll kill her if she does not cooperate," said Philadelphia Police Capt.
 Sekou Kinebrew.
 "He then forces her into a gated residential yard where he sexually assaulted her."